Mt. Teapot, Mt Banping and Mt. Canguanliao with Panoramic Views of Mountain and Ocean. A Bonus Hike to Mt. Nanzilin

 A Detour to A Tableland and the Chimneys Ridges But Not Recommended

 On the way to Mt.
-Banping, you will see an entrance cutting through Niufu Ore Body 牛伏礦體, to Gold Tableland 黃金台, Gold Cave 黃金洞, and to Mt.
+Banping, you will see an entrance cutting through Niufu Ore Body 牛伏礦體, to Gold Tableland 黃金台, Gold Cave 黃金洞, and Mt.
 Fuxing 復興山.

 Looking at Mt.
-Nanzilin and Rueifang
+Nanzilin and Ruifang

 When I looked back at where I came from, I could see Gold Tableland and Mt.
 Nanzilin Southeast Peak from the ridge.